Ernst Engelberg: Exile

 On his release, in 1936 Engelberg fled to Switzerland.
 Here, following advice received from Gustav Mayer, he applied to and was accepted by the Graduate Institute of International and Development Studies in Geneva, from whom he now received a stipendium.
 He also became a member of the recently established Geneva branch of the Institute for Social Research, where fellow academic luminaries in exile included Hans Mayer, Hans Kelsen and Max Horkheimer.
 He had contacts with the Movement for a Free Germany.

-In 1940. thanks to the contacts of Max Horkheimer he was able to emigrate to Turkey.
+In 1940, thanks to the contacts of Max Horkheimer he was able to immigrate to Turkey.
 Between 1940 and 1947 he worked as a lecturer at Istanbul University.
-He tried without success to obtain permission to emigrate to the United States or Cuba.
+He tried without success to obtain permission to immigrate to the United States or Cuba.
 The war ended in May 1945, but Engelberg, like many, encountered what sources term bureaucratic delays in attempting to return to what remained of Germany.
 In the end he succeeded in returning to Germany via Italy and Switzerland early in 1948, which was too late to renew his relationship with his father, Wilhelm Engelberg, who had died the previous year.
 The part of Germany to which he returned was in 1948 still administered as the Soviet occupation zone, which later, in October 1949, was relaunched as the German Democratic Republic, a new Soviet sponsored German state which was administratively configured according to Soviet precepts, and in which for the next forty years, Ernst Engelberg pursued a successful academic career.
 On arriving in 1948 he lost little time in joining the newly formed SED (party) which in due course became the ruling party of this new East German state.